vectorvalor2/base44-Prophetic-Base-Logic-Core/README.md

 Seeding, sorting, searching, syncing, sim keys to the STACK;
-Linking MVP's in MFT's -> cap to jecht to daq;
+Interlocking MVP's to MFT's -> cap to jecht to daq;
-Locking GUI's to PID's -> cmd line windows stat;
+Interlinking GUI's and PID's -> cmd line windows stat;
 From MMU's to Buckets -> Bits to Hex to Batch;